 Nutrients in the water are the fuel for plant growth.
-Measuring the nutrient concentrations reveals the potential for nuisance plant growth.
+Measuring the nutrient concentrations reveals the potential for additional plant growth.
 Phosphorus is a major nutrient necessary for aquatic plant growth, so it is important that this nutrient remains low in the lake.
-The Total Phosphorus was elevated in April and May, but returned to the target range in late summer.
+The Total Phosphorus was elevated throughout the season, peaking in July and staying above the target range in August.
 Phosphate, which is the form of phosphorus usable to plants, was within the target range for all samples and tests.

 The depth profile methodology was repeated and measurements taken for total phosphorus.
-This revealed how this nutrient concentration changed throughout the water column.
+This revealed how its concentration changed with increasing depth.
 We also used the concentration and volume at each depth to calculate a volume weighted average.
-The trend line shows that over our testing history, the total phosphorus within the entire lake increased.
+The trend line shows that over our testing history, the total phosphorus within the entire lake increased, which is normal for all lakes.

 Additionally, we used the concentration of phosphorus and the lake volume to calculate the total phosphorus load.
 This quantified the amount of phosphorus in the lake.
 The following graph shows the results of this calculation over the years of our testing.
-Our industry touts 1 pound of phosphorus can support 500 pounds of plant growth, so the spring average load of 732 pounds of phosphorus could support almost 183 tons of plants!
+The old adage states 1 pound of phosphorus can support 500 pounds of plant growth, so the spring average load of 532 pounds of phosphorus could support almost 133 tons of plants!